selfdefined/web-app/11ty/definitions/master-slave.md

 ## Issues

-Master/slave terminology is problematic given that slavery was institutionalised in the United States for hundreds of years.
+Master/slave terminology is problematic because it serves as a reminder that slavery was and continues to be a globally institutionalised practice.
 Yet, this type of offensive language is still used casually in many programming languages.

 ## Impact